How to use the Boost theme settings to make your blog content more relevant and improve conversion rates by putting your products front and centre.

 By including a link to a product in your blog article content, the Boost theme will extract that link and show the product at the end of the article, such that your visitor can purchase what they’ve just been reading about – at a point at which they may otherwise be inclined to leave your store (having read the content they came for).

 This option allows you to highlight new collections or products (or anything else) by adding image links to your menu.
 Simply add some text or images and a link using the options provided, and these will show in your mega menu.

 Use a feature header for your collection page

-Feature headers allow you to create flair, using images and colour to create engagement for some or all of your collection pages.
+Feature headers allow you to create flair, using images and colour to drive engagement for some or all of your collection pages.
 The options even allow you to highlight a specific product from within each collection.

 Add product labels to your images

-The Boost Theme allows you to add and position product labels directly onto your slideshow images – effectively allowing your customers to purchase directly from your storefront window!
+The Boost theme allows you to add and position product labels directly onto your slideshow images – effectively allowing your customers to purchase directly from your storefront window!